 Good morning, Hub readers!

-The 2014 Hub Reading Challenge will run until 11:59PM EST on June 22nd.
-Keep track of what you are reading/listening to as you go along.
-Every Sunday we’ll have one of these check-in posts so you can share your thoughts about the book(s) you read/listened to that week, and share links to any reviews you post online.
-You can also share your thoughts via social media using the #hubchallenge hashtag, or join the 2014 Hub Challenge group on Goodreads.
-We will be compiling posts from various places online into a Storify collection.
-You can see the social media conversation below!
+The 2014 Hub Reading Challenge runs until 11:59 PM EST on June 22nd.
+We’ll have one last check-in post next Sunday morning, so you can share your thoughts about the book(s) you read/listened to this week and share links to any reviews you post online.
+If you want to share your thoughts immediately, use the social media hashtag #hubchallenge, or join the 2014 Hub Challenge group on Goodreads.

 If you have already completed the challenge by reading or listening to 25 titles from the list of eligible books, be sure to fill out the form below so we can send you your Challenge Finisher badge, get in touch to coordinate your reader’s response, and, perhaps best of all, notify you if you win our exciting grand prize drawing!
 Be sure to use an email you check frequently and do not fill out this form until you have completed the challenge by reading/listening to 25 titles.